Malay Film Productions: Closure

 In the 1960s, the studio suffered heavily from the increasing wages of employees, competition from the Cathay-Keris Studio, popularity of foreign films, and an increasing public interest in television.
-Film production slowed down, and several stars, such as P. Ramlee and Kasma Booty, also moved to Malaysia to seek for better opportunities.
+Film production slowed down, and several stars, such as P. Ramlee and Kasma Booty, also moved to Malaysia in 1964 to seek better opportunities.
 The Shaw Organisation moved its headquarters to Malaysia in 1964, and by October 1965, 105 actors, actresses and technicians had been retrenched.
 In 1967, the Jalan Ampas studio was closed down, and the company voluntarily liquidated.

-Among the last films produced by MFP was Raja Bersiong of 1968, a lavish production that nevertheless failed at the box office.
+The last film made at the Jalan Ampas studio by MFP, Raja Bersiong released in 1968, was a lavish production that nevertheless failed at the box office.
 Three Malay films were shot in Hong Kong after the Jalan Ampas studio closed.
-By the time of the studio ceased production, the studio had produced 162 films.
+By the time the studio ceased production, 162 Malay films had been produced.

 Filmography

+The studio produced more than 150 movies from 1947 to 1969.
+A number of early Malay films were also produced under the Shaw Brothers banner in 1937–1941 before they formed MFP.
+A small number was filmed in Hong Kong after the Singapore studio closed.